steelcowboy/dontpass/README.md

-# Don't Pass v0.2
+# Don't Pass v0.3
 Don't Pass is a Python tool you can run to scrape data from Cal Poly PASS and put that information into a database.
-It allows you to select classes to scrape and puts them in a database, and will include a web interface that allows you to sort through this information and see, eventually, statistics about the changes in registration over time (if a daemon has been periodically running the database-update, that is!)
+It allows you to select classes to scrape and puts them in a database, and includes a web interface that allows you to sort through this information and see statistics about the changes in registration over time (if a daemon has been periodically running the database-update, that is!)